 Paris can be so romantic!
-This couple enjoying the view of the pyramid at the Louvre makes a pretty picture.
+This newlywed couple makes a pretty picture posing in front of the pyramid at the Louvre.
 But when I see a pyramid or any triangle, my mind goes back to the counsel we received as young newlyweds.
 It is counsel that we have passed on to many other couples just starting out.

 Our verse for today talks about becoming one.
 Marriage can achieve that on so many levels.
 For a believer who marries another believer, there is the potential to be united at a deeper level than non-believers can realize.
 When we can share our relationship with Christ, a different kind of closeness is possible.